cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 4. How will we compensate data providers?
 5. Will data annotation be lucrative?
 6. Is this the new Marxist struggle?

-In the following sections, we'll discuss these questions in more detail.

 ### How will LLMs learn new information?